Skip to main content

 Severity: Warning.
 Default channels: Email and in app.

-A campaign's 7 day click through rate fell to 70% or less of its own 28 day baseline.
+A campaign's click through rate over the last 7 days fell to 70% or less of its own baseline from the previous 28 days.
 The comparison only runs if the recent 7 days had at least 1,000 impressions, so low volume campaigns do not trip the alert.

 Conversion rate dropping